-Everyone talks about their bucket list, the things they want to see or do before they die… but how many people actually write that list down to refer to?
+Everyone talks about their bucket list, the things they want to see or the places they want to go before they die… but how many people actually write that list down to refer to in future?
 Not many.
-Rather than just talk about the places I want to visit or the experiences I want to have, I figured it might be worthwhile putting a few down on paper.

-Here’s one of the top points on my growing bucket list.
+Here’s one of the points on my ever-growing list.

 Sossusvlei Desert: difficult name, epic location.

 Located within NamibRand Nature Reserve, Sossusvlei Desert is a vast salt and clay pan surrounded by towering red sand dunes.
 It’s also a name used to refer to the wider area.
 Sossusvlei is one of the top visitor attractions in Namibia, and it’s easy to see why – the area is stunning.

 Roughly two kilometres away from Sossusvlei is another famous saltpan known as Deadvlei, which means ‘dead marsh’.
 Why such a morbid name?
 It all has to do with the famous black acacia trees in the saltpan.

 The surreal image of these blacked trees against the intense red and orange of the sand dunes behind has adorned many a desktop background over the years.
 Though the trees appear to have been burned by fire, this isn’t the case.